thelasallian/ge2023/README.md

 **The LaSallian**'s special issue for De La Salle University-University Student Government's 2023 Special Elections.
 The issue is released as a print magazine and a web special.
 The latter's source code may be found in this repository.

-Once deployed, the web special will be live at [ge2023.thelasallian.com](ge2023.thelasallian.com).
+The web special is live at [se2023.thelasallian.com](se2023.thelasallian.com).

 **Designers:**<br>
 Ramon Martinez<br>